 Chile is located in the extreme south-west of South America, between the Pacific Ocean and the Andes mountains.
 The country, whose long, thin territory is divided into 16 administrative regions, has a total population of approximately 18 million.

 - LOCAL CURRENCY: The national currency is the Chilean peso ($).
-The exchange rate is approximately 699 pesos to the dollar (August 2019)
+The exchange rate is approximately 811pesos to the dollar (December 2019)

 - LOCAL TIME: UTC/GMT -3 horas (at the date of the meeting)

 - ELECTRICITY: 220 volts, 50 Hertz (AC)

 - AIRPORT TAX: Airport tax is included in ticket prices.

 - TIPPING: Tipping is usual practice in Chile, as in many other parts of the world.
 It is customary to leave a tip of about 10% of the bill in restaurants.

 2. Meeting venue

 The official meetings of the fourteenth session of the Regional Conference on Women in Latin America and the Caribbean will take place in the Raúl Prebisch and Celso Furtado conference rooms at ECLAC headquarters, and the side events will take place in other facilities on the premises, located at Av.
 Dag Hammarskjöld 3477, Vitacura, Santiago.

 No private vehicles will be permitted to enter ECLAC grounds.
 Only official vehicles of diplomatic missions will be allowed entry in order to drop off and pick up delegates, provided that the particulars of the driver and the vehicle (model and licence plate number) are sent to the following email addresses beforehand: firstname.lastname@example.org and email@example.com.